Exmor

-Exmor is a technology developed by Sony and implemented on some of their CMOS image sensors.
-It performs on-chip analog/digital signal conversion and two-step noise reduction in parallel on each column of the CMOS sensor.
+Exmor is a series of CMOS image sensors developed by Sony, with integrated on-chip analog/digital signal conversion and noise reduction.
+Exmor sensors can be seen in consumer digital cameras and mobile phones.

-Sensors from the Exmor family have become widely available in consumer technology.

 History

-In October 2015, Sony Semiconductor Solutions was established as a wholly owned group company to reinforce the CMOS image sensor business and integrate the semiconductor-related business operations of Sony Group.
-Following the incorporation, all the Exmor sensors are designed and manufactured by the company.

-On 14 May 2020, the Intelligent Vision Sensor was announced with an introduction that reads: "the first image sensor in the world to be equipped with AI processing functionality".
-The new sensor distinguishes itself from the previous Exmor RS sensors by an AI processor and a memory storing the AI models, included in a stacked logic layer for the real-time image analysis and instant extraction of metadata from a raw image.
-In the release, only model numbers were identified and it was not confirmed whether the sensor bears a different name.

-On 29 June 2022, Xiaomi announced that it was using the IMX989, Sony's first 1-inch smartphone camera sensor, in the Xiaomi 12S Ultra.
-However, it later emerged that it was earlier used by Sharp Aquos R7 in May 2022, albeit slightly cropped in.
+Sony Semiconductor Solutions was established in 2015 to specialize in developing CMOS image sensors.

+The 2020 Intelligent Vision Sensor series features a processor and DRAM stacked vertically behind the image sensor.
+The first sensor of the series is the IMX500 and 501.

+The IMX989 is Sony's first 1-inch camera sensor designed for smartphones.
+It was used in Sharp Aquos R7 and Xiaomi 12S Ultra smartphones.

 Versions

 Exmor R

 Exmor R is a back-illuminated version of Sony's CMOS image sensor.
 Exmor R was announced by Sony on 11 June 2008 and was the world's first mass-produced implementation of the back-illuminated sensor technology.
 Sony claims that Exmor R is approximately twice as sensitive as a normal front illuminated sensor.

 This active pixel sensor is found in several Sony mobile phones and cameras as well as Apple's iPhone 4s and 5.
 Originally, Exmor R was limited to smaller sensors for camcorders, compact cameras and mobile phones, but the Sony ILCE-7RM2 full-frame camera introduced on the 10 June 2015 features an Exmor R sensor as well.